-With a population of 137,298 the City of Elizabeth is New Jersey’s fourth largest city.
+With a population of over 140,000, the City of Elizabeth is New Jersey’s fourth largest city.
 As the Union County seat, Elizabeth contains most major governmental offices and courts servicing the County.

 Chris Bollwage, a lifelong resident of Elizabeth, is serving his sixth term as the City’s Mayor.
 Bollwage recently completed his term as the president of the New Jersey State League of Municipalities.
 Nationally recognized as a leader for economic development, Bollwage’s administration has aggressively worked to revitalize Elizabeth and attract people to the great City.
 Since 1990, Elizabeth’s population has grown 10%.